Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: PIC Simulation Results

 \subsubsection{Particle energy distributions}

 We measured the electron energy probability function\cite{lieberman2005principles} (EEPF) for the 7 simulated pressures in the sheath and presheath (see Fig.~\ref{fig:eepf}).
 Given the scaling of the y-axis in Fig.~\ref{fig:eepf}, a Maxwellian distribution would yield a straight line with a slope equal to the negative, inverse temperature.
-In the sheath [Fig.~\ref{fig:eepf}(a)], there is a roughly Maxwellian population of cold electrons and a high energy population that extends to the sheath energy gain $eV_s$, where there is a bump in the distribution that corresponds to the uncollided CSEs.
+In the sheath [Fig.~\ref{fig:eepf}(a)], there is a roughly Maxwellian population of cold electrons and a high energy population that extends to the sheath energy gain $eV_{\rm s}$, where there is a bump in the distribution that corresponds to the uncollided CSEs.
 The cold population consists primarily of ionization-sourced electrons, which are created outside the sheath, and therefore, have energies dictated by the smaller presheath electric field.
 The temperature of the cold population decreases with pressure, from 9 eV at 1 mTorr to 5 eV at 7 mTorr due to the presheath electric field strength decreasing with increasing pressure.
+The inelastic collision rate also influences the temperature of this population, but this rate is roughly constant across pressures because the current is fixed, which fixes the total ionization rate (see Sec.~\ref{sec:flu}).

 In the presheath, the EEPF is more uniform.
 Figure~\ref{fig:eepf}(b) shows the EEPF of a small, representative region near the center of the presheath.
 At high pressures, the presheath distribution appears Maxwellian, while at low pressures the EEPF falls off faster than a Maxwellian because the azimuthal drift energy makes up a greater fraction of the electron kinetic energy at low pressures.
-We see again that the average electron kinetic energy $\epsilon_e$ decreases with increasing pressure due to the decrease in the presheath electric field strength (exact values given in Table~\ref{tab:sims}).
+We see again that the average electron kinetic energy $\varepsilon_{\rm e}$ decreases with increasing pressure due to the decrease in the presheath electric field strength (exact values given in Table~\ref{tab:sims}).
 With PIC simulation, \citet{ryabinkin2021structure} observed similar pressure dependence of the EEPF in the sheath and presheath.
 Experimental measurements are limited in the sheath, but the presheath is typically found to be roughly Maxwellian.\cite{gudmundsson2020physics}